RileyBurke/JQuery.Weather-Forecast-RB/README.md

 )};
 ```

+In order to use this plugin you will need to make an account and acquire an API key from OpenWeatherMap: https://openweathermap.org/
+For demonstration and testing purposes an api key will be provided in my demo app.js files settings.
+By running the demo html file index.html with this you can test the customization options and functionality of the plugin.

 ## Customization
 There are many options for customization listed below along with their default values and an explanation of each: